pkjha527/zktls-py-sdk/README.md

 A Python SDK wrapper for Primus Labs' Zero-Knowledge TLS (ZK TLS) protocol.
 This SDK provides a Python interface to the official `@primuslabs/zktls-core-sdk` Node.js package, enabling secure attestation and proxy TLS functionality.

+## Related SDKs

+This Python SDK is built upon the official JavaScript SDK: [@primuslabs/zktls-core-sdk](https://github.com/primus-labs/zktls-js-sdk).
+For JavaScript or Node.js-based use cases, you can use the core SDK directly to leverage the same ZK TLS protocol capabilities.

 ## Features

 - **✨ Zero-Knowledge Attestations**: Create and verify attestations without exposing underlying data